Soko-Aerial/sig-vault/README.md

 # Sig-Vault

-**Sig-Vault** is a unified media management module in SigTrack for browsing, uploading, downloading, and syncing images and videos across local NAS/self-hosted Nextcloud instance.
+**Sig-Vault** is a unified media management module in **SigTrack** for browsing, uploading, downloading, and syncing images and videos across a local NAS and a self-hosted Nextcloud instance.

+## Features

+1. **Media Browsing**
+   - View all images and videos stored on:
+     - A local NAS (Network Attached Storage) drive.
+     - A self-hosted Nextcloud instance.

+2. **Media Upload**
+   - Upload selected images or videos from the local system to NAS or Nextcloud.

+3. **Media Download**
+   - Download videos to local memory for advanced processing and exploration within the SIGTrack platform (e.g., FMV, scaling, etc).

+4. **Cloud Platform**
+   - Integrates with a self-hosted Nextcloud instance using WebDAV.